The new 2019 CMHC First-Time Home Buyer Incentive

 The government of Canada has heard your pleas.
 One of the most common complaints among young Canadians is the housing market being too expensive to break into.
-A 2019 poll conducted by real estate portal Zoocasa found that 82% of those surveyed see housing affordability as a “major issue that has negatively affected Canadians.”
-Since government intervention alone has not been enough to dampen the rising property prices found across the country, the Government of Canada is finding other ways to aid first-time homebuyers in the pursuit of purchasing their first property.
-This aid is being deployed as the 2019 CMHC first-time homebuyer incentive.
+In 2019, real estate portal Zoocasa found that 82 per cent of those surveyed see housing affordability as a “major issue that has negatively affected Canadians.”
+Government intervention alone has not been enough to dampen the rising property prices found across the country.
+So, the Canadian government is finding other ways to aid first-time homebuyers in the pursuit of purchasing their first property.
+This aid is being deployed as the 2019 CMHC First-Time Home Buyer Incentive.
 The Canadian Mortgage and Housing Corporation (CMHC) is a Crown Corporation of the Government of Canada, which was created in 1946 to help returning World War II veterans buy houses.
-Since then the CMHC has expanded its mandate to assist Canadians in finding and affording housing.
+Since then, the CMHC has expanded its mandate to assist Canadians in finding and affording housing.
 As of September 2, 2019, the CMHC will be launching the application process for the new 2019 first-time homebuyer incentive.
 Before the application process begins, we want to bring everyone up to speed on what this incentive entails and how first-time homebuyers can benefit.

 - You have never purchased a home before

 - You have gone through a breakdown of a marriage or common-law partnership (divorce)

 - In the last four years, you did not occupy a home that you or your current spouse owned